anahitasocial/anahita/docs/installation-aws-ec2.md

 ## Setting up a mail server

 Anahita sends out a lot of email notifications.
-The best way is to use a reliable and heavy duty mail service such as [Mailgun](https://www.mailgun.com/) or [Amazon Simple Email Service (SES)](https://docs.aws.amazon.com/ses/latest/dg/setting-up.html)
+The best way is to use a reliable and heavy duty mail service such as [Mailgun](https://www.mailgun.com/) or [Amazon Simple Email Service (SES)](https://docs.aws.amazon.com/ses/latest/dg/setting-up.html).
+Once you setup your SMTP, you need to have the following values for configuring Anahita in the next step:

+- username
+- password
+- host
+- port

 ## Finally, installing and configuring Anahita